skip to content

 00:35:14 - Anthony Campolo

 So it's in your Downloads.
 Yeah.
-So check your Downloads folder every day and make sure there's nothing in there from whatever you're doing.
+Check your Downloads folder every day and make sure there's nothing in there from whatever you're doing.
 This is going to be a source of confusion for the rest of your life.

 00:35:27 - Jenn Junod